Brisbane's Best Places to take your Dog Swimming!

 A fabulous beach on the gold coast that i know many dogs are very fond of!
 A lesser known fact is that dogs are welcome not only on the surf side of the beach, but also in the large protected cove on the Broadwater on the opposite side.
 The water is flat here, allowing smaller, or less confident dogs the ability to truly paddle.
 Any point past Muriel Henchman Avenue is a designated dog off leash area.

 4. Daisy Hill Quarry My dogs love this spot- it's right in the middle of one of our favourite bush-walking spots.
 It is a 30 min walk to the quarry and back, but worth checking out.
-If you go, I would recommend early morning or late afternoon- simply because there is very little shade on parts of the trail, and none at the quarry itself.
+If you go, I would recommend early morning or late afternoon- simply because there is very little shade on parts of the trail, and almost none at the quarry itself.
 Also note, it is an on-leash area.
 Park in the car park at the corner of Ford and Avalon Rd, and follow the signs to the Quarry! *Take a water bottle for you and the pup too!

 5. Kedron brook This is our favourite 'local' spot.
 It can get busy though, so if your dog is easily overwhelmed by other dogs, head there on off-peak times.
+It's another that can be lacking shade, so make sure you slip, slop & slap!

 6. Bunya Crossing Reserve This is one that I've kept up my sleeve- it generally doesn't have many other dogs, but is popular for families picnic-ing.
 It is on lead only, but the water is so lovely it's worth a visit.